ukparliament/weeknotes.data-search/8/index.md

 The general consensus was that:

-* There's a need to redesign the People Data service
+* There's a need to redesign the People Data service.

-* Current processes and workflows have to be reviewed
+* Current processes and workflows have to be reviewed.

-* Business teams need to understand that the data they produce has an impact on other parts of the organisation
+* Business teams need to understand that the data they produce has an impact on other parts of the organisation.

-* Data on source systems has to be consistent
+* Data on source systems has to be consistent.

-* A single identifier should be used wherever possible
+* A single identifier should be used wherever possible.

-* A new standard data model of a person should be created
+* A new standard data model of a person should be created.

 ### Strolls